vivin/gradle-semantic-build-versioning/README.md

 ### `snapshotSuffix`

 This is the suffix to use for snapshot versions.
 By default it is `SNAPSHOT`.
-This suffix is always attached to the version - separated by a dash - unless the [`release`](#release) property is set or a tag is checked out and no changes were made.
+This suffix is always attached to the version - separated by a dash - unless the [`release`](#release) property is set or if a tag is checked out and no changes have been made.

 **Example:** Snapshot versions should look like `0.1.0-Candidate`
 ```gradle